plotly/dash-core-components/README.md

 ### Testing your components in Dash

-The best way to test your components in the real Dash context is by linking into `dash2` and testing them from there.

 1. Build development bundle to `lib/` and watch for changes

         # Once this is started, you can just leave it running.